Employee Scheduling: The Complete Guide for Small Teams

 Reducing no-shows and callouts

 This is the #1 scheduling headache for every manager we've talked to.
+We analyzed 228 Reddit comments from real managers, and callouts came up in nearly every one.

 - Employee No-Show Statistics (the data)